oconnor663/jacko.io/posts/async_io.md

     `gzip` for example) can't make progress when their output is blocked anyway, and it's common to ignore this.

-The other async building block we need for our client is `connect`, but that turns out to be much more difficult, for two reasons.
-First, `TcpStream::connect` creates a new stream, and there's no way for us to call `set_nonblocking` on that stream before `connect` talks to the network.[^socket2] Second, `connect` can include a DNS lookup, and async DNS is a whole can of worms.[^dns] So we're going to cheat and just assume that `connect` doesn't block.[^huge_cheat]
+The other async building block we need for our client is `connect`, but there are a couple of problems with that.
+First, `TcpStream::connect` creates a new stream, and there's no way for us to call `set_nonblocking` on that stream before `connect` talks to the network.[^socket2] Second, `connect` can include a DNS lookup, and async DNS is a whole can of worms.[^dns] Solving those problems here would be a lot of trouble without much benefit&hellip;so we're going to cheat and just assume that `connect` doesn't block.[^huge_cheat]

 [^socket2]: We would need to solve this with the [`socket2`] crate, which
     separates [`Socket::new`] from [`Socket::connect`].